thinkUXca/jekyll-now/_posts/2017-03-18-ux-design-considerations-for-virtual-reality.md

 layout: post
 title: UX design considerations for virtual reality
 author: tom
+description: Virtual reality (VR) has become much more popular and widely available over the last few years.
+This post describes why the technology is so exciting, as well as sharing some experiences from working in the VR field.
 ---

 With the release of the [PlayStation VR](https://www.playstation.com/en-ca/explore/playstation-vr/) last week, I thought I'd just take